 3.3.9.
 The vehicle should be designed to be resilient to cyber attacks;

 3.3.10.
-The vehicle should be designed with the capability to detect cyber attacks and respond appropriately.
+The vehicle should be designed with the capability to detect cyber attacks and respond appropriately;

+3.3.11.
+Access to vehicle services and functions should be controlled and available only to authorized parties;

+3.3.12.
+Access to personal data of drivers and passengers should be controlled and available only to authorized parties;

+3.3.13.
+Vehicles should log relevant data, which can be used for post incident analysis and forensics.

 IV.
 Threats to vehicles

 4.1.
-The threats identified in this paper may be used by parties engaged in introducing, designing or modifying products or services which are part of or interact with vehicles.
+The threats identified in this document may be used by parties engaged in introducing, designing or modifying products or services which are part of or interact with vehicles.
 The threats listed represent the state of the art when written but will need to be re-evaluated for completeness when used.
 They should be used as a basis for ensuring risks are adequately mitigated.
 They can be used to help determine vulnerabilities to potential cyber threats and ensure that appropriate measures are in place how to mitigate these risks.

 4.2.
 This section provides details of threats and vulnerabilities that may exist.
 A more detailed list of possible threat examples that could be used are provided in Annex B.